 Strategic Investment Board Ltd is funded by its sponsor Department, TEO.
-TEO intends to continue to fund the organisation for the foreseeable future and has provided a budget for 2021-22.
+TEO intends to continue to fund the organisation for the foreseeable future and, in the absence of a budget agreed by the Executive, has provided an indicative budget for 2021-22.
 The organisation has the staff resources required to achieve its current business objectives.
-However Strategic Investment Board Ltd recognises the financial pressures and uncertainties which will exist in future years.
-Strategic Investment Board Ltd will endeavour to meet this challenge through continued use of co-funding and changes in operational processes and procedures that deliver increased efficiencies.
+However Strategic Investment Board Ltd recognises the financial pressures and uncertainties which will exist in future years, particularly those arising from increased energy and labour costs, the impact of the war in Ukraine and other inflationary pressures.
+Strategic Investment Board Ltd will endeavour to meet these challenges through continued use of co-funding and changes in operational processes and procedures that deliver increased efficiencies.